Seismic vs Salesforce: Key Differences

 Salesforce is a CRM platform that manages the full customer lifecycle across sales, service, marketing, and commerce.

-ZoomInfo is a B2B data and GTM intelligence platform that provides verified contact data, buyer intent signals, and contextual account intelligence to help teams identify and prioritize the right opportunities.
+ZoomInfo is an all-in-one AI GTM Platform that provides verified B2B contact data, buyer intent signals, and contextual account intelligence to help teams identify and prioritize the right opportunities.
+Its GTM Context Graph processes 1.5B+ data points daily, connecting third-party intelligence with your CRM, conversation transcripts, and behavioral signals.

 Are Seismic and Salesforce competitors?

 Not directly.
-Seismic integrates natively with Salesforce, embedding content recommendations inside Salesforce records.
+Seismic integrates natively with Salesforce, embedding content recommendations inside Salesforce records, and in 2025 deepened that integration with Aura AI for Agentforce.
 Seismic handles seller preparation and content delivery.
 Salesforce handles pipeline management and customer data.
 Companies like HubSpot, IBM, and Oracle use both platforms together.

 How does ZoomInfo fit alongside Seismic and Salesforce?

 ZoomInfo provides the intelligence layer that sits underneath both.
 It enriches Salesforce CRM records with verified contact data, company intelligence, and buyer intent signals.
-It helps sellers using Seismic know which accounts deserve attention.
+It helps sellers using Seismic know which accounts deserve attention before they open the first pitch deck.

 Which platform has the broadest AI capabilities?